-For the purpose of section 412 of the Act, the Code, issued by the Minister and published by OLG, details the accounting records and accounting practices that a council must accord with in managing resources under its control.
+For the purpose of section 412 of the Act, the Code, issued and published by OLG, details the accounting records and accounting practices that a council must accord with in managing resources under its control.

-For the purposes of section 413(2b) and (3b) of the Act, the Code, issued by the Minister and published by OLG, details the financial reporting requirements that a council must incorporate when preparing its financial statements.
+For the purposes of section 413(2)(b) and (3)(b) of the Act, the Code, issued and published by OLG, details the financial reporting requirements that a council must incorporate when preparing its financial statements.

-For the purposes of section 415(3) of the Act and the Regulation, the auditor, in auditing a council's General Purpose Financial Statements, must consider and provide comment on the following matters, where applicable:
+For the purposes of section 415(3) of the Act, the auditor, in auditing a council's General Purpose Financial Statements, must consider and provide comment on the following matters, where applicable: